Van Persie tries to stay calm after 'brilliant' goal

 But Van Persie was struggling to contain his enthusiasm after being named man of the match.

 “It was incredible," he said.
-"We had a setback when they scored but our equalizer came just before halftime, just at the right time.
+"We had a setback when they scored but our equaliser came just before halftime, just at the right time.

 “It was a brilliant goal, I have to be fair.
 It was a bit of a gamble but just before the pass I saw (Spain goalkeeper) Iker Casillas out of his goal.
 It was a header, really a lob-header, but a great goal.”